Where to Creek Stomp in Cincinnati

 Mt.
 Airy Forest

 Cincinnati’s largest urban park at 1,459 acres, Mt.
-Airy forest features miles of hiking trails and bridle trails, plus lots of areas with shallow, stompable water.
+Airy Forest has miles of hiking and bridle trails, plus plenty of areas with shallow water for stomping.

 Sharon Woods